anshramanath/sunglass-server/API.md

 ### GET /api/public/products

-Paginated products for a category, sorted by name.
+Paginated products for a category.
 Default page size is 20.
 Returns one product image and one image per unique color variation.

 **Query Params**
 | Param | Required | Default | Description |